MicrosoftDocs/winrt-api/windows.ui.input.preview.injection/injectedinputbuttonchangekind.md

 ## -description
 Specifies the changes in state of a button associated with a pointer.

+> [!NOTE]
+> The APIs in this namespace require the inputInjectionBrokered [restricted capability](https://docs.microsoft.com/windows/uwp/packaging/app-capability-declarations#special-and-restricted-capabilities).

 ## -enum-fields
 ### -field None:0
 No change in button state.
 Default.